kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

   dt nil
 ```

-The delayed tree monoid uses the new versions of the four data constructors.
+The delayed tree monoid uses the new versions of the four data constructors:
-In the method `plus`, we lose the little optimization whereby the data
-constructor `DTZero` was recognized and eliminated on the fly.

 ```
 class ['self] delayed_tree_monoid = object (_ : 'self)